DAryanMR/SurfXPiRT/README.md

-# SurfXPiRT (Stable Debian 12 for the Surface RT )
+# SurfXPiRT (Stable Debian 12 with LXDE for the Surface RT )

 I attempted to install Vanilla Debian with LXDE Desktop environment on Microsoft's legendary Surface RT, and hopefully tried to take the opensurface project one step further.